 At this point in your camping career, you probably have begun to run across some other special equipment or other odds and ends that have found a place in your tent camping setup.
 This is a natural thing, and if you haven’t found anything like this yet, don’t worry, you will.
 There might be some people reading this wondering just what sorts of specialty items there might be out there that I’m talking about.
 Well, I can name several of them, but keep in mind that this isn’t an exhaustive list because new trinkets are coming out all the time.
 I’ll break these up into sections to address them just for simplicity’s sake.
+For those of you looking to understand more about outdoor gear, one of our favorite survival sites, Secrets of Survival, has got you covered if you’re looking for all the best outdoors survival gear.

 These are essentially mobile table setups that usually have a sink and some small counters, plus some shelves and hooks to hang things on.
 It’s almost like having your kitchen with you in the woods!
 Sounds great, until you realize that you need space to store this, to pack it with you, and then to stock and unstock it when you arrive/ depart from your camping site.
 Now it sounds like I’m down on these kitchen camp setups, but in some circumstances, they can be very useful.
 If you are camping for an extended period of time, something like this would be very handy and worth the additional space and setup time.